 Leann R. Whitney, SVP, Chief Information Officer

-Tracy A. Ritko, VP, Chief Financial Officer
+Tracy A. Ritko, SVP, Chief Financial Officer

-Tracy Tunnell, VP, Chief Retail Lending Officer
+Tracy Tunnell, SVP, Chief Retail Lending Officer

 The Office of the Comptroller of the Currency is the Bank's primary regulator.
 The Bank is also subject to certain regulations of the Federal Deposit Insurance Corporation.